Levels of Development (LOD) in BIM | Autodesk

 How to buy

-Levels of Development (LOD) refer to a standardised framework for defining the amount of detail and accuracy that should be included in a building information model (BIM) (US site) at different stages of a project.
+Levels of Development (LOD) refer to a standardized framework for defining the amount of detail and accuracy that should be included in a building information model (BIM) (US Site) at different stages of a project.

 The American Institute of Architects (AIA) and the Associated General Contractors of America (AGC) have established a commonly used LOD framework that breaks down the building model into specific levels: